-At New Creations, we help clients turn to God in prayer and meditation as a way of overcoming difficult situations.
+At New Creation, we help clients turn to God in prayer and meditation as a way of overcoming difficult situations.
 As an example, if a loved one is dying, a prayer of gratitude for the precious times you have had together can refocus your thinking.
-If addiction has caused financial ruin, gratitude for the chance to start over in recovery can bring hope.
+If drug addiction has caused financial ruin, gratitude for the chance to start over in drug rehab can bring hope.
 Being grateful for the basics of life we take for granted, such as the way our blood circulates through our bodies and the way our lungs pump life-giving oxygen to our cells, helps us to develop humility.

 Having an attitude of gratitude doesn’t mean to have a naïve approach to life.
 There is no religion or theology that promises a life without suffering.
 It is what we do in the face of suffering that makes the difference.
-Learning to live in gratitude opens up the possibility of making new decisions in sobriety.
+Learning to live in gratitude and addiction recovery opens up the possibility of making new decisions in sobriety.
 Even when all the possibilities seem to have glitches, trusting in God to lead the way builds faith and confidence.